Trump Ceases Cheap Foreign Au Pair Visa Program at Last Minute

 In a briefing, Department of Homeland Security (DHS) Acting Deputy Secretary Ken Cuccinelli said the J-1 foreign visa au pairs were exempted from the order.

-“They are not included in the bar … it’s not related to COVID,” Cuccinelli said of the purported au pair exemption.
+“They are not included in the bar … it’s not related to COVID,” Cuccinelli told Breitbart News of the purported au pair exemption.

 At the last minute, though, Trump included the J-1 foreign visa au pairs in the visa suspension.
 The order states: